itafor/task-manager-api/README.md

 Testing with a remote base URL (http://staging.evaltopup.com)

-1. Inport the postman collection into your postman workspace
+1. Inport the attached postman collection into your postman workspace
 2. Test all the available endpoints with this base URL: http://staging.evaltopup.com

 Testing Locally